Aviation Crime & Crisis

 Aviation mandates with a criminal-law dimension are often international, politically sensitive and reputation-critical.
 The focus is usually not on a big public trial, but on a discreet, sustainable solution.

-- Cargo crime
+• Cargo crime

-Thefts, robbery and manipulation in the cargo area or on board – coordination of investigations and cooperation with airline security, police and the public prosecutor’s office. - Embezzlement & fraud at stations
+Thefts, robbery and manipulation in the cargo area or on board – coordination of investigations and cooperation with airline security, police and the public prosecutor’s office.

-Embezzlement, sham transactions, kickback schemes and misappropriated budgets at foreign stations. - Detained crews
+Embezzlement, sham transactions, kickback schemes and misappropriated budgets at foreign stations.

 Arrest or detention of crews, for example due to alleged offences in third countries – including coordination with the airline, insurers, the Foreign Office and embassies.

-- Aircraft hold / arrest of the aircraft
+• Aircraft hold / arrest of the aircraft

-Aircraft that are grounded due to investigations, open claims or political tensions – the goal is a quick solution that allows all sides to save face. - Corruption, subsidies, espionage
+Aircraft that are grounded due to investigations, open claims or political tensions – the goal is a quick solution that allows all sides to save face.

-Protection of sensitive information, clarification of data leaks and advice on countermeasures – particularly in an international competitive environment.
+Protection of sensitive information, clarification of leaks and advice on countermeasures – particularly in an international competitive environment.

 Approach in crisis mandates